 If you have doubts about an expense, like a new couch, just say no. Don't ask questions.
 Chances are if you're wondering about buying something, you probably don't need it in the first place.

 Potential savings: $300-600 per month on average.

 To re-cap, why does any of this matter?
 Because frugality is one of the most powerful weapons for saving and accumulating money.
 The more money you can save (and invest) each year, the quicker you can not be tied to your job.
 Being hyper-dependent on a job is the single biggest source of stress, anxiety, and unhappiness for most people.
 So being able to go into work without having to worry about money is absolutely the best thing you can do for your happiness long-term.
 If you get laid off one day, it won't matter because you've got so much money saved up and invested that you can just live off the growth, interest, and dividends alone.
 If your boss is super annoying, no biggie: just call it quits and take a few months off to find a new job.
-I've already quit two jobs in the past without another job lined up.
-I quit not necessarily because of my bosses, but because I wasn't enjoying the job.
+I've already quit three jobs in the past without another job lined up.
+I quit not necessarily because of my bosses, but because I wasn't enjoying the work I was doing or the city I was working in.
 But it was great not having the pressure to immediately jump to a new job, and I could only do that because of my savings buffer.

 If smart frugality is too easy for you, or if you've already conquered the top-6 Pareto suggestions, you may want to look into more advanced ways to be frugal.
 That being said, frugality isn't the be-all-end-all of happiness and there are other important things you should invest in your life too as outlined in the 4 F's post.